In Part One of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

 Override Default WordPress Sidebar Widgets

-If you see widgets appearing on your site’s sidebar area that aren’t showing up in your active sidebar inside the Appearance > Widgets section, it’s because some themes will display their own default set of widgets unless you add widgets to the sidebar.
+If you see widgets displaying on your blog sidebar that aren’t listed in the active sidebar inside the Appearance > Widgets section, it’s because with some themes, until you add widgets to your sidebar navigation section, the theme will display its own default set of widgets.

-For example, this site displays some widgets in the blog sidebar …
+For example, the site below shows some widgets in the sidebar …

-If you look inside the Widgets section, however, you will see that no widgets have been added to the active widget areas …
+If you look inside the Widgets area, however, you will see that no widgets have actually been added to any of the available widget areas …

 This theme is probably using default widgets.

-As soon as you add one or more widgets to an active widget area, the placeholder widgets will your selected widgets will be used instead.
+Once you add one or more widgets to an available widget area, the other widgets will your newly-added widgets will be used instead.

-Note: If you want nothing to show up in the sidebar, either use a theme page template without a widgets section or just add a blank Text widget to the sidebar area.
+Note: If you want no widgets to show up in your sidebar, either use a theme page template without a widgets section or just add a blank Text widget to the sidebar.

 Add a blank text widget to a widget area …